 You can find Clone App in the Development Tools section of the menu.

-Cloning has some limitations that you can read about at Azure App Service App cloning.
+Cloning has some limitations.
+You can read about them in Azure App Service App cloning.

 Scale an App Service plan

 To scale up an App Service plan's pricing tier, see Scale up an app in Azure.

 To scale out an app's instance count, see Scale instance count manually or automatically.